 Bruce Steinhoff was born in 1957 in Simcoe, Ontario.
 Bruce began to show an aptitude for art at the age of seven, drawing likenesses of his friends.
 Today he is a recognized professional, whose brilliant colours and vivid northern Ontario landscapes are hanging in some of the most prestigious galleries in Canada, as well as photographed in the magazines Chatelaine and Canadian Country Home.

-Each year he makes several trips to the Pointe au Baril, Georgian Bay and Moon Bay areas, often painting on site and occasionally taking colour photographs back to his studio to study.
-He also enjoys exploring the world on his bicycle and in 1999 he cycled form Lisbon to Nice via the north coast of Spain and the south of France.
+For years he made several trips to the Pointe au Baril, Georgian Bay and Moon Bay areas, often painting on site and occasionally taking colour photographs back to his studio to study.
+He also enjoyed exploring the world on his bicycle and in 1999 he cycled form Lisbon to Nice via the north coast of Spain and the south of France.
 In 2000 he completed a five-month/ 8,000 km trip from Norway to Istanbul.
-He is currently living near Port Elgin, Ontario.
+He is currently living near Port Dover, Ontario.

 His work is included in many prestigious private and corporate collections, including Deutsche Bank Canada, DuPont Canada Inc., Black & McDonald Limited, Firestone Canada Inc., Bell Canada Inc., Wood Gundy Inc., and Molson Breweries of Canada Limited, among others.